Emoji-COLRv0/Emoji-COLRv0/README.md

-WIP

 # Emoji-COLRv0
 COLRv0 fonts generated from several open-source emoji sets.
+This repo currently contains fonts generated from the Openmoji, Twemoji, and EmojiTwo sets of emoji graphics.

+COLRv0 fonts significantly smaller than SVGinOT format color fonts, and are support by all modern browsers.